4 types of organizational silo failures: imperialist, laggard, villain, and politicized, and how breaking down organizational silos can help avoid...

 After all, just because you have the best online collaboration tools in place, it doesn’t automatically guarantee your team collaboration effectiveness.
-If you don’t combine a culture of information transparency with team collaboration software tools and bast practices; the negative impact of organizational silos will quickly become apparent.
+If you don’t combine a culture of information transparency with team collaboration software tools and best practices; the negative impact of organizational silos will quickly become apparent.

-What are information silos?
+What are Organizational silos?

 If you setup a specific Slack public channel for you entire organization, for example #important-company-content, and share your new piece of content in this channel, it means every employee can find it easily, new hires in the future can find it easily, and you stop the potential of organization silos being created.

 Read more: "Free Slack Guide and Slack Best Practices"

 This is a very simple example, however the impact equation becomes more complex when you begin to: